 Design for Assembly

-When in your initial stages of your PCB design, this step is understandably the most overlooked.
+When in your initial stages of your PCB layout, this step is understandably the most overlooked.
 Early prototyping effort is simply to ensure the design functions and not necessarily the fit and form of the board.
 Efforts within your design team should be taking all aspects of fit and form into consideration as early as possible so as to keep forward planning as viable of an option for you.

 Not only should you require your design team to keep assembly in the back of their mind, but your manufacturing provider should as well.
 Obviously, you may not be to the point of even considering a manufacturer quite yet, but when you do, ensure that they heavily rely on multiple team interaction.
 In other words, ensure the design, fabrication, assembly, and procurement teams within the manufacturing plant are in perfect synchronicity with your projects specifications.
 This will ensure that all problematic areas within the ‘form’ or assembly aspect of the design will be identified early on, saving you many headaches further down the road.